After many requests for vegan poutine, it’s finally here! Without further ado, let’s jump into it!

 All that’s left to do is add cheese, brown in the oven, and top with gravy!

 Traditional poutine doesn’t require the cheese curd to be cooked, but my version isn’t traditional – it’s vegan, after all.
-Plus, the Vegan Mozzarella Cheese “curds” taste best when they’ve got a little a little color on them!
+Plus, the Vegan Mozzarella Cheese “curds” taste best when they’ve got a little color on them!
 And who wouldn’t want melty, gooey cheese on their fries?

 I hope you all LOVE these fries!
 They’re: